TranPhucVinh/Cplusplus/Object-oriented programming/Documents/Operator overloading.md

             cout << this->real << " + i" << this->img << '\n';
         }

-        // This is automatically called when '+' is used with
-        // between two Complex objects
-        Complex operator+ (Complex& obj)
+        // This is automatically called when '+' is used between two Complex objects Complex operator+ (Complex& obj)
         {
             Complex result;